Environmental Visa Sponsorship Jobs in Massachusetts

 Which companies sponsor visas for environmental roles in Massachusetts?

 Environmental consulting firms are the most active sponsors in Massachusetts, including GZA GeoEnvironmental, Tetra Tech, WSP, and AECOM, all of which have significant project work across the state.
 Federal agencies like the EPA's Region 1 office in Boston and state-affiliated research institutions also hire environmental professionals, though federal positions require U.S. citizenship.
-Consulting firms tend to have the most consistent sponsorship track records for H-1B and E-3 candidates.
+Consulting firms tend to have the most consistent sponsorship track records for H-1B visa and E-3 visa candidates.

 Which visa types are most common for environmental jobs in Massachusetts?